Skip to main content

 • 4.6.1 Transport infectious agents and contaminated samples between the laboratory and animal facility in a sealed, secondary container with absorbent toweling and labeled with the biohazard symbol.

-• 4.7.1 Perform tissue harvest in a certified class II biosafety cabinet- use a tray or bench diaper to collect fluids.
-Preferably, use tape instead of pins to secure carcasses.
+• 4.7.1 Perform tissue harvest in a certified Class II biosafety cabinet; use a tray or bench diaper to collect fluids.
+Prefer tape instead of pins to secure carcasses.

 • 4.7.2 When possible, use only one sharps item (e.g., scalpel, scissors) at a time and keep it in full view.

-• 4.7.3 Place any harvested tissue or fluids in appropriate primary containers (e.g., screw-top vial, sealable plastic bag), decontaminate exterior, and transport as per section 4.6.
-Fixed tissues (e.g., 10% buffered formalin) are no longer considered biohazardous.
-When handling these samples, use appropriate personal protective equipment and transport them in a secondary container.
+• 4.7.3 Place harvested tissue/fluids in appropriate primary containers (e.g., screw-top vial, sealable plastic bag), decontaminate exterior, and transport as per section 4.6.
+Fixed tissues (e.g., 10% buffered formalin) are no longer considered biohazardous; use appropriate PPE and secondary containment when handling.

 • 4.7.4 Follow the sharps handling practices outlined in section 4.2.